 Running back platoons are a dicey situation in fantasy football, because you never know which back in the platoon is going to be productive.

-are always going to go with the player that they think gives them the best chance to win.
+Coaches are always going to go with the player that they think gives them the best chance to win.
 That player may change according to game situation and matchups and, rest assured, the coach doesn't care how the distribution of carries affects your fantasy lineup.

 Johnson is a top fantasy back, but White will get goal-line carries